naijasecforce/blog.github.io/_posts/2019-11-26-security-assessment-career-path.md

 hidden: true
 rating: 4.5
 ---
 # Career Path Series - Security Assessmeent

-With a lot of people trying to venture into cybersecurity in various carreer paths,Mosimisola has put together a career series where she interviews cybersecurity professionals in various career paths with the hope of providing some motivations and answers that people may need.
+With a lot of people trying to venture into cybersecurity in various career paths,Mosimisola has put together a career series where she interviews cybersecurity professionals in various career paths with the hope of providing some answers to aspiring cybersecurity professionals.

+# Security Assessment

+Security assessments are periodic exercises that test your organization’s security preparedness.
+They include checks for vulnerabilities in your IT systems and business processes, as well as recommending steps to lower the risk of future attacks.
+Security assessments are also useful for keeping your systems and policies up to date.

 ## Precious Silas